-Whenever acquiring an organization, remember that "the natives have the maps."
-Even if you need to downsize, if not handled right, the wrong people will leave and the venture can be jeopardized.
-A number of studies document the high exit rate from acquired firms.
-One survey indicated that only 42 percent of the managers remained with the acquired firm for as long as five years ("Merging Human Resources," Merger and Acquisition magazine).
+Whenever acquiring an organisation, remember that "the natives have the maps."
+Even if you need to downsize, if not handled right, the wrong people will leave and the venture can be jeopardised.
+A number of studies document the high exit rate from acquired companies.
+One survey indicated that only 42 percent of the managers remained with the acquired company for as long as five years ("Merging Human Resources", Merger and Acquisition magazine).

 SBC's acquisition of Pacific Bell is an example of an exodus of senior talent.
 It was heralded as a merger of equals when the two chairmen announced the historic coupling.
 It didn't turn out that way.
 "Within months all six top officers were gone, having either retired or quit.
-Of its 35 corporate officers, just six remained," reported the article, "Executive Exodus" in the San Francisco Business Times.
-Observers note that most of this was due to a clash in cultures and the absence of any attempt to bring the cultures together.
+Of its 35 corporate officers, just six remained", reported the article "Executive Exodus" in the San Francisco Business Times.
+Observers note that most of this was due to a clash in cultures and the absence of any attempt to bring the cultures togeththe winners, and the acquired company as the losers.
+Typically, the controlling company wants to impose changes, and views those in the acquired company as highly resistant to change.